Book – Think Again, (The power of knowing what you don’t know) (Summary)

 3) Judging Yourself v/s Judging Your Work –

-- When we see work as what we do rather than who we are, we become more open to exploring different possibilities.
+- We become more open to exploring different possibilities when we see work as what we do rather than who we are.

 - Looking for meaning in our work rather than joy can help us accomplish lasting happiness, then the other way around.

-- There are people who become active architects of their own jobs.
-They rethink their roles through job crafting— changing their daily actions to better fit their values, interests, and skills in their present role.
+- Some people become active architects of their jobs.
+They rethink their roles through job crafting— changing their daily actions to better fit their values, interests, and skills in their present position.

-I have also created a video of a few quotes from the book – Hope you like it.
-Please do subscribe to my YouTube Channel Myread4change
+I have also created a video of a few quotes from the book – I hope you like it.
+Please subscribe to my YouTube Channel, Myread4change.

 Conclusion –

-After reading Think again, you will be inspired to rethink many of your assumptions, habits, beliefs, become lesser sure of your opinion, and be curious to learn a new perspective.
+After rereading Think, you will be inspired to rethink your assumptions, habits, and beliefs, become less sure of your opinion, and be curious to learn a new perspective.
 As we learn more and more, we realize how little we know.

-Hope this book summary helped you in some way.
-Please share your thoughts in the comment.
+I hope this book summary helped you in some way.
+Please share your thoughts in the comments.
 I would love to hear from you.

 Thank you for Reading.